KEY FOCUS AREAS IN EDUCATION

 Early Childhood Development (ECD): ECD is central to a child’s development: it lays the groundwork for successful learning, which in turn helps children progress confidently into formal schooling.
 By facilitating interaction between government, training providers and implementers, BRIDGE supports coordination and collaboration to increase quality and impact in this vital sector.

 Learner Support: South African learners face numerous challenges, and therefore require a diverse range of interventions.
-BRIDGE facilitates learner support by helping map various forms of provision and sharing important lessons in relation to a range of programmes.
+BRIDGE facilitates learner support by helping map various forms of provision and sharing important lessons in relation to a range of topics and programmes.

 SUPPORT FOR THE FOCUS AREAS THROUGH COMMUNITIES OF PRACTICE

 BRIDGE convenes communities of practice (CoPs) in these focus areas to help increase professional understanding, knowledge and skills.
 Communities of practice provide opportunities to share professional practices, policy insights, and tools and resources: networking through sharing often leads to collaborative partnerships between CoP participants.
-This is turn helps improve the reach and scope of many interventions.
+This in turn helps improve the reach and scope of many interventions.

 BRIDGE also partners with a range of organisations to run communities of practice in the context of specific interventions.